terraform-google-modules/terraform-example-foundation/README.md

 Once validated in `development`, changes can be promoted to `non-production` by opening a PR/MR targeting the `non-production` branch and merging them.
 Similarly changes can be promoted from `non-production` to `production`.

+### Terraform-validator

+This repo uses [terraform-validator](https://github.com/GoogleCloudPlatform/terraform-validator) to validate the terraform plans against Forseti Security Config Validator [Policy Library](https://github.com/forseti-security/policy-library).

+The [Scorecard bundle](https://github.com/forseti-security/policy-library/blob/master/docs/bundles/scorecard-v1.md) was used to create the [policy-library folder](./policy-library) with [one extra constraint](https://github.com/forseti-security/policy-library/blob/master/samples/serviceusage_allow_basic_apis.yaml) added.

+See the [policy-library documentation](https://github.com/forseti-security/policy-library/blob/master/docs/index.md) if you need to add more constraints from the [samples folder](https://github.com/forseti-security/policy-library/tree/master/samples) in your configuration based in your type of workload.

+Step 1-org has instructions on the creation of the shared repository to host these policies.

 ### Optional Variables

 Some variables used to deploy the steps have default values, check those **before deployment** to ensure they match your requirements.
 For more information, there are tables of inputs and outputs for the Terraform modules, each with a detailed description of their variables.
 Look for variables marked as **not required** in the section **Inputs** of these READMEs: